mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 # Becoming my freelancer's freelancer

-Unfortunately, Ferngully had even less time than I anticipated after her full-time job started.
+Unfortunately, Ferngully's job reduced her availability even more than I had anticipated.
 Over the next month, she averaged less than five hours per week on KetoHub.
 At this rate, it would take us months to finish.

 If this was another freelancer, I would have just thanked them for their work and found a new developer.
-But Ferngully was not only my friend but a friend going through the stress of starting a new job.
-I wanted to tread lightly as far as pushing her for more hours or making major adjustments to the project plan.
+But Ferngully was not only my friend but a friend going through the stress of a new job.
+I was reluctant to push for more hours or overhaul the project plan.
 Nevertheless, I was kicking myself for how lax I had been at the start of the project when she asked about deadlines.

 Maybe I could reassign some of her work to me.
 No, I'd be annoyed if someone hired me for a job, then did it themselves.
-I revisited the design document to see if I could simplify it further, but I couldn't find anything to cut out.
+I revisited the design document to see if we could simplify it further, but I couldn't find anything to cut out.
 Then, I began thinking about whether I could adjust our development process to shift some time expenses from her to me.

 Wait a second.
 What was going on?
 I outsourced KetoHub to save myself time, but now I was restructuring the project to optimize for Ferngully's time in place of my own.
 How did I become my freelancer's freelancer?